How to Start a Podcast in 2023 (Free Guide To Your First Show)

 The extended length of your title has repercussions that are sometimes invisible.

-According to a recent study, although titles can have up to 255 characters, 75% of them have only 29 characters.
+According to a recent study, although titles can have up to 255 characters, 75% have only 29 characters.
 The median title has 20 characters.

-There are plenty of other tips that you can follow, like the exclusion of the word ‘podcast’ in the title that can work towards enhancing and improving your visibility.
+There are plenty of other tips you can follow, like excluding the word ‘podcast’ in the title, which can enhance and improve your visibility.

 Back in 2015, Apple’s Steve Wilson offered this excellent advice via Twitter: